-

 ABOUT US

-First of all, there’s a key point to understand when it comes to installing an overhead crane and its structure in your environment: an overhead crane is not a static load.
+There’s a key point to understand when it comes to installing an overhead crane and its structure in your environment: an overhead crane is not a static load.
 It’s a load in motion, moving up and down (lifting) and in different directions (translating).

 This is where the fastening to your concrete slab comes in, to counter the effect of these forces on the installation.